 One clear trend in editor credits is the decline in the number of films with apprentice editors.
 In 1998, 23% of films had an apprentice, whereas in 2016 that figure was just 4%.

-It’s possible that the apprenticeship model of education is less relevant than in previous decades, due to the proliferation of home-based editing suits, meaning that new editors can teach themselves.
+It’s possible that the apprenticeship model of education is less relevant than in previous decades, due to the proliferation of home-based editing suites, meaning that new editors can teach themselves.
 If there are any professional editors reading this, then please can you chip in with your opinion of how the industry is doing to prepare the next generation of slashers and cutters.

 In this article when I refer to an editor I am talking about someone whose credit on the movie appeared as ‘Editor’ or ‘Editing by’.
 However, there are a number of lower credits which imply that other forms of editing work was performed by the person.
 These credits tend to get relegated to the ‘Editorial Department’ on credit sites such as IMDb.
 For example, Debra Neil-Fisher has 21 credits as ‘editor’ but a further seven as “additional editor” on major movies.
 In addition, this research is only looking at who has been credited, not the amount of time they worked on the project or how important their contribution was to the overall film.